gauthma/LaTeX/docs/README.md

 ~~~

 Add to the list any folders where you have placed the `.tex` files---**EXCEPT** files in the `\inputs/` directory, as these are supposed to be `\input`ed (and hence, cause no problem).

+Finally, note that **whenever you add a new folder**, you need to clean and do a `big_build()`, so as to have that new folder replicated in the build dir.
+To do this, compile first with the `clean` option, and then with the `big` option.

 ---